JonathanWilbur/asn1-d/README.md

   - [x] Fuzz test all possible three-byte combinations
 - [x] Enforce `0` padding bits for DER and CER-encoded `BIT STRING`
 - [x] Test a `BIT STRING` with only a first byte
+- [ ] Fix `REAL`
-- [ ] Fix CER and DER base-2 `REAL`, which must encode the exponent on the fewest octets, and scale = 0.
+  - [ ] Fix CER and DER base-2 `REAL` must encode the exponent on the fewest octets, and scale = 0.
+  - [ ] Enforce exponent > 0 when using complicated exponent encoding.
+(X.690 8.5.6.4.d)
+  - [ ] Enforce exponent encoding on the fewest possible octets?
+  - [ ] Enforce mantissa > 0.
+(X.690 8.5.2)
+  - [x] Test for odd using a bitmask of 0x01 instead of modulus.
+  - [ ] Note that you are assuming IEEE 754 Floating Points.
+  - [ ] Can you just shift an IEEE 754 FP type right by 1, so the exponent is octet-aligned?
+  - [ ] Banish the term "significand" to the shadow realm (IEEE 754 coins "significand.")
+  - [ ] Do _something_ if the encoding base is not 2 or 10.
+  - [ ] Change the property's name to `realNumber`.
+  - [ ] Change the template to accept any type that `isFloatingPoint`.
 - [ ] Do some more unit testing for extreme lengths.
 - [x] Fix Indefinite Length
   - [x] Enforce constructed construction